-- Reviewing and approving this behaviour policy; - Ensuring that the school environment encourages positive behaviour; - Ensuring that staff deal effectively with poor behaviour, and - Monitoring how staff implement this policy to ensure rewards and sanctions are applied consistently to all groups of pupils;
+- Reviewing and approving this behaviour policy; - Ensuring that the school environment encourages positive behaviour; - Ensuring that staff deal effectively with poor behaviour; - Ensuring that all staff understand the behavioural expectations and the importance of maintaining them, and - Providing new staff with a clear induction into the school's behavioural culture to ensure they understand its rules and routines, and how best to support all pupils to participate fully.

-6.3 Deputy Head Pastoral (DSL)
+6.3 Deputy Head

-The Deputy Head Pastoral will be the first port of call if it is thought that a transgression warrants the intervention of senior management.
-The Deputy Head Pastoral/DSL and DDSL will keep the Head informed of the progress of the investigation and of any sanctions that have been awarded and also keep a written record of the incident and any intervention or correspondence.
+The Deputy Head has the day-to-day responsibility for maintaining discipline in the School, which will include making rules and provision for enforcing them.
+The Deputy Head will be the first port of call if it is thought that a transgression warrants the intervention of senior management.
+The Deputy Head will keep the Head informed of the progress of the investigation and of any sanctions that have been awarded and also keep a written record of the incident and any intervention or correspondence.
 In some cases, it may be decided that the Head will deal with the matter directly.

-The Deputy Head Pastoral is responsible for:
+The Deputy Head is responsible for:

-- Providing regular updates to staff on pupils of concern by way of staff briefings, pastoral meetings and emails; - Ensuring this policy works alongside the safeguarding policy to offer pupils both sanctions and support when necessary; - Offer appropriate training in behaviour management, and the impact of special educational needs and disabilities (SEND) and mental health needs on behaviour, to any staff who require it, so they can fulfil their duties set out in this policy; - Provide new staff with a clear induction into the school's behavioural culture to ensure they understand its rules and routines, and how best to support all pupils to participate fully; - Ensure that all staff understand the behavioural expectations and the importance of maintaining them; and - Ensuring that the data from the behaviour log is reviewed regularly, to make sure that no groups of pupils are being disproportionately impacted by this policy (see section 15.1).
+- Ensuring that staff deal effectively with poor behaviour, - Monitoring how staff implement this policy to ensure rewards and sanctions are applied consistently to all groups of pupils. - Providing regular updates to staff on pupils of concern by way of staff briefings, pastoral meetings and emails; - Ensuring this policy works alongside the safeguarding policy to offer pupils both sanctions and support when necessary; - Offer appropriate training in behaviour management, and the impact of special educational needs and disabilities (SEND) and mental health needs on behaviour, to any staff who require it, so they can fulfil their duties set out in this policy;

+- Provide new staff with a clear induction into the school's behavioural culture to ensure they understand its rules and routines, and how best to support all pupils to participate fully; - Ensure that all staff understand the behavioural expectations and the importance of maintaining them; and - Ensuring that the data from the behaviour log is reviewed regularly, to make sure that no groups of pupils are being disproportionately impacted by this policy (see section 15.1).